-Injured Sexton to miss France game
+Sexton out of Ireland's game in France

 Connacht fly-half Jack Carty is in line to make his first Ireland appearance since the 2019 World Cup from the bench.

-Lions pair Henderson and Henshaw ready for return
+Henderson and Henshaw ready for return

-An otherwise unchanged starting side is no surprise given the manner with which Ireland defeated Wales in Dublin last Saturday, as Mack Hansen retains his place on the left wing having sparkled on his debut.
+An otherwise unchanged starting side is no surprise given the manner with which Ireland defeated Wales in Dublin last Saturday, as Mack Hansen retains his place on the left wing after sparkling on his debut.

-Farrell has resisted the temptation to start experienced campaigners Henderson and Henshaw after opting not to risk either against Wales and instead allowing them an extra week to fully recover from injury.
+Farrell has resisted the temptation to start experienced forward Henderson and centre Henshaw after opting not to risk either against Wales and instead allowing them an extra week to fully recover from injury.

-Both players have had very limited time on the field this season, with Henderson making just three appearances for club and country - two of which lasted less than 50 minutes.
+Both players have had very limited time on the field this season, with Henderson making just three appearances for club and country - two of which lasted fewer than 50 minutes.

-Having started against New Zealand in November the Ulster skipper was a late withdrawal from Ireland's final autumn Test against Argentina due to a hamstring injury.
+After starting gainst New Zealand in November the Ulster skipper was a late withdrawal from Ireland's final autumn Test against Argentina because of a hamstring injury.

 He returned a month later for Ulster's Champions Cup win over Northampton but was forced off after 47 minutes with an ankle problem.

-Similarly Henshaw - a star performer for Ireland and the Lions last year, has played only four games across all competitions this season.
+Similarly Henshaw - a star performer for Ireland and the Lions during the last year - has played only four games across all competitions this season.

-The centre most recently featured in Leinster's demolition of Bath in January but must settle for a place among the replacements as Garry Ringrose and Bundee Aki continue in midfield following their excellent displays last weekend.
+The centre most recently featured in Leinster's demolition of Bath in January and is among the replacements with Garry Ringrose and Bundee Aki continuing in midfield following their excellent displays last weekend.

+- Let's get ready to rumble: WWE star Finn joins Mark Andrews to talk all things wrestling

+- A lift goes wrong: A British ice skating champion faces the fight of his life as he competes with the world's best